jpratts/GCP-TfL-Database-and-Dashboard/ML/training_query.md

-# Our pipeline is automatically collecting data from various APIs and storing them in various tables.
+# Our pipeline is now automatically collecting data from various APIs and storing them in various tables.
+How can we turn this into a training dataset for our ML model?

-## How can we turn this into a training dataset for our ML model?
-We can submit a SQL query on GCP to create a new table holding the information of interest.
+## We can submit a SQL query on GCP to create a new table holding the information of interest.

 ```sql
 INSERT INTO